Reputable Breeder vs Backyard Breeder

 Why Pay More For a Pet Puppy From a "Reputable Breeder"?

 Both the sire and dam of this puppy came from top quality breeding stock which was developed over years and years of selective and knowledgeable breeding practices.
-Each meet the requirements of the written CKC and ASCA standards for the breed in conformation as well as temperament.
-Often they have earned one or multiple conformation championship and performance titles.
-Both have a pedigree, which has been studied and thoroughly researched.
+Each meet the requirements of the written Canadian Kennel Club and Australian Shepherd Club of America standards for the breed in conformation as well as temperament.
+Often they have earned one or multiple conformation championship and/or performance titles.
+Both the sire and dam have a pedigree, which has been studied and thoroughly researched.
 These dogs have been selected to breed to one another because they can both contribute to the excellence of the breed as well as compliment each other.

-The breeder wishes to maintain a good reputation.
-His or her goal is to produce beautiful and sound specimens, which anyone would be proud to own.
+The breeder is an active member in good standing with their local and national breed clubs.
+They wish to maintain a good reputation.
+It is their goal is to produce beautiful and sound specimens, which anyone would be proud to own.
 Profit, if any is made, goes toward future breeding's, always aimed toward the betterment of the breed, or for show entries, handler's fees, equipment and important veterinary tests, all aimed at protecting the integrity of the breed.
 Both the mother and puppies are fed the highest quality diet.
 Trips to the vet are made whenever necessary to assure that mother and puppies are thriving under the very best care.
 The puppies are raised in the home and in a family setting where they are socialized, groomed and exposed to a variety of stimuli.
 Puppies are never sold before eight weeks of age.
 Every buyer is interviewed at length and puppies are placed only in forever homes where they will receive the finest treatment.

 Why Pay Less For a Pet Puppy From a "Backyard Breeder"?